method-inc/design-patterns/patterns/command/README.md

 + When you want to queue and execute requests at different times
 + Support undo operations
 + Support logging changes to the system
 + Can be used as a building block for transactions (i.e. run multiple operations but if one fails you can rollback the entire set of operations).
-This is also useful for just composing objects together.
+This is also useful for just composing operations together.

 ## Example Implementation